90 Washington Street Redevelopment

 Why are we not putting the police and fire station at Assembly Row in the old Circuit City building and using 90 Washington for something more useful, like affordable housing?
 Why would we put an enormous parking garage next to a transit station, rather than putting it somewhere with ample parking (Circuit City) and putting low- or no-parking housing near the transit?

-Gordon asked over 2 years ago
+Gordon asked about 3 years ago

 The community meeting allowed people to discuss ideas for the 90 Washington Street site.
 It was taken via a demonstration project which allows the City to site a public safety building here and other community needs.
 It sounds like you want affordable housing and I believe many stated similar desires last Monday.